close

 • Earning $217.50 or more per week already.

 Call your county or Tribal Nation eligibility worker if you think you're exempt from the time-limited work rules.
 If they confirm that you are exempt, you will not have to follow the time-limited work rules.
+If the county or Tribal Nation human services office cannot verify your exemption, they will ask you for verification.

 How to follow the work rules